dalzilio/dcsolver/README.md

 The library has no dependencies outside the standard Go library.
 It uses Go modules and has been tested with Go 1.24.

+For function ExecZ3, we assume that the command z3 is installed locally and can be resolved by exec.LookPath.

 ## License